-If you took Elmiron and were diagnosed with pigmentary maculopathy or other side effects related to the eye, you should consider speaking with a lawyer and filing an Elmiron lawsuit against the manufacturer.
+If you took Elmiron and were diagnosed with Elmiron induced eye damage including pigmentary maculopathy, atypical retinopathy, blindness or other ocular side effects, you should consider speaking with a lawyer and filing Elmiron lawsuits against the manufacturer.

 Can Elmiron cause blindness or other eye problems?
 Yes.
 Elmiron has been linked to some very severe eye problems that can cause vision impairment, eye damage, retina problems, macular degeneration, eye disease, ocular side effects, maculopathy, and even blindness.